History

 This Bachelor's degree programme aims to provide students with a general but solid knowledge of history, enabling them to develop a sense of the historical dimension of phenomena, processes and structures of reality.
 Students will gain an overall understanding of historiographical trends and languages in the various eras, underpinned by the ability to use the main tools for the analysis and interpretation of documents and sources, including digital humanities tools.
 Throughout their three years of study, they will develop their critical thinking skills in historical research, and learn how to approach analogue and digital sources and documents.

-Moreover, the programme intends to develop students' ability to communicate in English (level B1 of the CEFR), as well as basic IT skills.
+Moreover, the programme intends to develop students' ability to communicate in English (level B1 of the CEFR), as well as IT skills IT focused on AI literacy.
 Lastly, the programme includes workshops and/or internships, seminars and other learning activities organised in the frame of courses and workshops, e.g. visits to archives and museums, or bibliographic research on specific topics.

 Employment opportunities are mostly linked to the ability to consult bibliographic material and documents, to browse databases and other information available on the web, and to cultivate a sensitivity to historical events and the theme of memory, as developed by graduates over the course of the programme.
 This will enable graduates to disseminate the knowledge acquired during their studies in appropriate settings, with a view to facilitating an understanding of the main historical problems of past and present societies.